Lessons in the Alexander Technique offer an individualized approach

 “The Alexander Technique enables people to get better faster and stay better longer.
 Its practitioners stress unification in an era of increasing specialization.
 This is undoubtedly the best way to take care of the back and alleviate pain.”

 "The Alexander Technique remains the best of the self-care strategies to prevent the sequel of poor posture and and poor breathing.
 I have found the Technique to be so beneficial in my condition that I have been referring patients in certain situations for Alexander lessons over the last several years."

 "Not only do I see the therapeutic benefits of this work with various patient problems, but it has helped me deal effectively with my own adverse muscular tension.
 I continue to experience a newfound freedom of movement in my own body that I believe is making me a more effective therapist."

 Rose Bronec is the Director of Alexander Technique Urbana a three year training program for teachers of the Alexander Technique.
 She is certified as a teacher of the Alexander Technique by the Society of Teachers of the Alexander Technique, London, England and a member of the American Society for the Alexander Technique.
 She has been teaching the Technique since 1980.

 Rick Carbaugh is certified as a teacher of the Alexander Technique by the American Society for the Alexander Technique.
 He graduated in 1994 from the Urbana Center for the Alexander Technique and assists Rose with training at Alexander Technique Urbana.

 Located in Urbana, Illinois, Alexander Technique Urbana benefits from the help of four beautiful seasons, a richly diverse population, the University of Illinois-a Big Ten university, and vibrant arts and entertainment scene.

-The sister cities of Urbana-Champaign are a wonderful place to study the Alexander Technique!
+The sister cities of Urbana-Champaign are a wonderful place to learn the Alexander Technique!

 For more information on private lessons or teacher certification, please contact us.